Show-Me-the-Code/python/README.md

   * cd `YOU_GITHUB_USER_NAME`.
   * mkdir `0001`.
   * cd `0001`.
-  * and the write some code & test it.
+  * and then write some code & test it.

-If all these steps done, send us an pull request.
+If all these steps are done then send us a pull request.
 After we accept your request, we'll invite you to this group.